a-synchronous/rubico.land/articles/a-synchronous-functional-programming-handling-http.md

 This concludes Handling HTTP in [A]synchronous Functional Programming.

-If you are curious about rubico and would like to get started, please visit rubico's home page: [rubico.land](/).
+If you are curious about Rubico and would like to get started, please visit Rubico's home page: [rubico.land](/).